momentohq/public-dev-docs/docs/develop/authentication/permissions.md

 ### Roles

-Momento provides pre-built roles to use when creating your scope objects 👇
+Momento provides pre-built roles to use when creating your scope objects. 👇

 #### Cache roles